 If you’re trying to boost your credit score, you may have considered applying for a secured credit card.
-How Much Will a Secured Credit Card Raise Your Score?
-Here are some things to consider when deciding whether to use one of these cards and what to look out for when applying.
+How Much Will A Secured Credit Card Raise My Score Here are some things to consider when deciding whether to use one of these cards and what to look out for when applying.

 What is FICO, And Why Does It Matter?

 Credit card issuers use FICO scores to determine how likely you’ll pay your bills.
 So, what exactly is FICO, and why does it matter so much?
 The exact formula has never been revealed, but we know that multiple factors determine your score: payment history, amounts owed, length of credit history, and types of credit used.
 If you have a high income or lots of cash to put down for a security deposit on your credit card account, you can improve your FICO score.
 However, if you cannot show adequate income or other assets, it may not be worth trying to get a secured card.
 It might make more sense to look into a personal loan in these cases instead.
 These loans tend to have lower interest rates than unsecured credit cards and don’t require a significant deposit to qualify.

 Where Can I Find My FICO Score For Free?